Clemson vs. Miami (FL) Predictions, College Basketball BetMGM Promo Codes, & Picks - January 3

 Clemson vs. Miami (FL) Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 3

-Wednesday's game between the No. 16 Clemson Tigers (11-1, 1-0 ACC) and Miami Hurricanes (10-2, 1-0 ACC) at Watsco Center should be a competitive matchup, as our computer prediction projects a final score of 78-75, with Clemson taking home the win.
+Wednesday's contest between the No. 16 Clemson Tigers (11-1, 1-0 ACC) and Miami Hurricanes (10-2, 1-0 ACC) at Watsco Center should be a close matchup, as our computer prediction projects a final score of 78-75, with Clemson taking home the win.
 Tipoff is at 8:00 PM ET on January 3.

-According to our computer prediction, Clemson should cover the point spread, which is currently listed at 1.5.
-The two teams are projected to go under the 155.5 total.
+Based on our computer prediction, Clemson is a good bet to cover the spread, which currently sits at 1.5.
+The two teams are projected to go under the 155.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!